Edgio/py-ectoken/README.md

 ## Background

-Python implementation of the "EdgeCast Token" (`ectoken`) -see main repo [ectoken](https://github.com/EdgeCast/ectoken) for more details.
+Python implementation of the "Edgio Token" (`ectoken`) -see main repo [ectoken](https://github.com/edgioinc/ectoken) for more details.

 ## Install